 In this guide I will disassemble a HP 530 Notebook PC and remove the top cover assembly.
-I’m replacing the top cover assembly because one of the touch pad buttons is broken.
+I’m replacing the top cover because one of the touch pad buttons is broken.
 When you press on the button it feels loose and sometimes will not click.
-The plastic button is a part of the top cover and when it gets broken you have to replace the whole top cover.
+The button is a part of the top cover.

-In order to replace the top cover I will have to disassemble the whole notebook.
+In order to replace it I will have to disassemble the whole computer.
 I’ll be removing all internal parts including hard drive, keyboard, motherboard, cooling fan and other key components.

-It’s possible that my guide will work for some other HP notebooks.
-If it works for you, please mention the notebook model in the comments below and help other people.
+It’s possible that my guide will work for some other HP models.
+If it works for you, please mention the model in the comments below and help other people.

-First of all, turn off the notebook and remove the battery.
+First of all, turn off the computer and remove the battery.

-Remove the memory and hard drive covers from the bottom of the notebook.
+Remove the memory and hard drive covers from the bottom.

 You will find the wireless card under the memory cover.